Althro/Rovaan/README.md

 ### ENB

-Tinvaak comes with two custom tweaked ENB's and [Tolls ENB Manager](https://www.nexusmods.com/skyrimspecialedition/mods/37469) is included to help facilitate the easy changing of ENB profiles.
+Tinvaak comes with two ENB's and [Tolls ENB Manager](https://www.nexusmods.com/skyrimspecialedition/mods/37469) is included to help facilitate the easy changing of ENB profiles.
 To setup the ENB manager:

 1. Open up the folder called Tools where you have the modlist installed.
 2. Navigate to the folder called Tolls ENB Manager and open it.